 Even if you really do have a dumb idea, a boss that appreciates you wouldn’t tell you so bluntly that it’s dumb.

-Once again, positive reinforcement needs to be practiced by all bosses who want to build a positive work culture.
+Once again, positive reinforcement needs to be practised by all bosses who want to build a positive work culture.

 Making fun of their employees and humiliating them for speaking their minds is the worst possible thing that an employer can do when it comes to establishing a fun and enjoyable work culture.